Meghanaramesha/BLOG/GitBook_Content/Influencers/Lanceric/257_two a half gamers session 43 - How to approach new game development see new trends in gaming Matej Lancaric User Acquisition Expert to Grow Mobile Games Globally.md

+---
+title: "two  a half gamers session 43 - How to approach new game development  see new trends in gaming  Matej Lancaric User Acquisition Expert to Grow Mobile Games Globally "
+---

 # two & a half gamers session #43 - How to approach new game development & see new trends in gaming – Matej Lancaric: User Acquisition Expert to Grow Mobile Games Globally 🦄🕺

 ![](./images/session-43_0f7c8e4a.png)